 Students must attend classes in order to work towards academic success.
-As a result, students who miss classes and/or are consistently late without an appropriate reason or permission, will be monitored by administration and interventions/consequences will result.
+As a result, students who miss classes and/or are consistently late without an appropriate reason or permission, will be monitored by the administration and interventions/consequences will result.
 Interventions may include any or all of the following:

+- Office detentions (on student's own time)

 - Phone calls home from the teacher, office staff, and/or vice-principal

 - Student meetings with the vice-principal

 - Parent/guardian meetings with the vice-principal

 - Referral to a guidance counsellor

 - Referral to DDSB attendance counsellor

-- Suspensions
+- Suspensions (both in and out of school)

 Office consequences may be assigned for truancy at any time.
 These may include: exclusion from extracurricular activities, permanent removal from a class, or removal from the school.
-Consequences will be dependent upon a range of factors, such as frequency and number of lates, attendance, behaviour and academic progress
+Consequences will be dependent upon a range of factors, such as frequency and number of lates, attendance, behaviour and academic progress.
+Note: Skipping a class to avoid receiving a "late slip" will result in office consequences.